 Under federal securities laws and related SEC rules (such as SEC Rule 10b-5), investors and others harmed by fraudulent accounting practices can seek recourse through civil lawsuits.
 Civil lawsuits can be brought against not only the corporation involved in accounting fraud, but also individuals involved in the process.

 Gibbs Law Group encourages persons who know about possible securities violation to contact the firm.
 Under the SEC whistleblower laws promulgated under the Dodd-Frank Wall Street Reform and Consumer Protection Act, whistleblowers may be receive a reward of up to 30 percent of the recovery for information leading to a successful enforcement action by the SEC and are protected from employer retaliation.
-If you believe that you have information about a securities violation, please contact us at 866.981 4800 or by filling out the form at the right.
+If you believe that you have information about a securities violation, please contact us.